 Another issue involves political staff who seek to "burrow in," the practice of an administration converting political appointees to career status so they can continue to serve in a new administration.
 The transition law that took effect in 2016 requires OPM to report quarterly to Congress on which political appointees have converted to civil service positions.
 In September 2017, GAO reported that OPM approved 78 conversions of political appointees between Jan.
 1, 2010 and March 17, 2016.
 The GAO said agencies converted seven employees without approval.
-OPM conducted reviews for those seven cases and retroactively denied the conversions.61
+OPM conducted reviews for those seven cases and retroactively denied the conversions.62 In 2023, GAO reported that between March 2016 and January 2021, agencies approved 114 requests to convert political appointees to career roles.
+The GAO found that 20% of the requests for conversion were denied.63